The American Flâneur

 The YouTube Channel

-"Living Well" w/ Pat Nogar My lovely wife's local cable shows and other videos with lots of ideas, inspirations and tips for living as well as you can afford.
 "The Family Meal Table" w/ Nancy Campbell.
 How you can reap great blessings and benefit from reclaiming the family meal table at home - from a Biblical perspective.
 Yeah, that's right.
 I guarantee you, you'll never look at sitting down at the dinner table in your home the same way again after watching this video.

 The title says it all - particularly as far as Hemingway was concerned.
 A fascinating bar journey and look into the liquid lifestyle of Ernest Hemingway.
 Very well researched by Philip Greene.